faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 ```

 This code plays two different streamers one after another. *Note, that a streamer is not immutable
 and gets drained after playing.
-Thus `beep.Seq(streamer1, streamer1)` will not play the same
+Therefore `beep.Seq(streamer1, streamer1)` will not play the same
 streamer twice, because on the second time it will already be drained.*

 Another useful streamer is `Callback`.
-This is streamer which does not stream any audio, but instead
+This is a streamer which streams no audio, but instead calls
-just calls a function when it starts streaming (and ends streaming immediately).
+a function when it starts streaming (and ends streaming immediately).

 With this knowledge, we are ready to play a song until it ends.